mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick Number: 60](http://football30.myfantasyleague.com/2015/options?L=56539&O=17&DISPLAY=DIVISION04), ADP: 116.3

 As a dynasty owner, I can see the appeal of Davante Adams.
 As a redraft owner, I can't, and certainly not at this price.
 He showed some flashes as a rookie, but overall I think he had an average season at best.
-I think he'll have a tough time living up to his WR24 price placed on him here while playing behind Jordy Nelson and Randall Cobb.
+I think he'll have a tough time living up to the WR24 price placed on him here while playing behind Jordy Nelson and Randall Cobb.
 Speaking of Nelson, this pick was even stranger to me given that Nelson was the first WR taken by this owner, although she also owns Rodgers, so this might be a simple homer pick.

 ### Mike Davis